Table of Contents

 You can seek a loan from another provider, but always check the interest rates so you know exactly how much you'll likely pay.

-• Can I use my Private Health Insurance?
+• Can I use my private health insurance?

 Most private medical insurance excludes cosmetic surgery as it's considered a lifestyle choice rather than a medical necessity.
 Medical insurance sometimes covers reconstructive surgery.
 For example, your insurance might fund breast reconstruction after a cancer-related mastectomy but not a breast lift.
 If you have health insurance, check to see what it covers.
 However, it'll likely exclude a tummy tuck procedure for cosmetic reasons.